openshift/special-resource-operator/docs/recipes.md

 section for "all" runtime variables.

-The `set:` sections can be used to set values in the chart templates, think of it as an programmatic approach to provide values.
+The `set:` sections can be used to set values in the chart templates, think of it as a programmatic approach to provide values.
 Those values will be coalesced with the values.yaml if it exists.

 The simple-kmod BuildConfig uses e.g. the buildArgs supplied in the `set:` section